 Clinical Neuropsychology is one of the fastest growing subspecialties within psychology.
-Its growth and credibility are manifested in the continued implementation of new doctoral and post-doctoral training read professional its widelv journals Neuropsychology and The Archives of Clinical Neuropsychology; its professional organizations such as the International Neuropsychological Society (INS), the National Academy Neuropsychology (NAN) and Division 40 of the American Psychological Association; its recognition by the National Register of Health Care Providers; and establishment of credentialing boards such as the American Board of Clinical Neuropsychology and the American Board of Professional Neuropsychology.
+Its growth and credibility are manifested in the continued implementation of new doctoral and post-doctoral training programs; its widely read professional journals such as Neuropsychology and The Archives of Clinical Neuropsychology; its growing professional organizations such as the International Neuropsychological Society (INS), the National Academy of Neuropsychology (NAN) and Division 40 of the American Psychological Association; its recognition by the National Register of Health Care Providers; and establishment of credentialing boards such as the American Board of

+Clinical Neuropsychology and the American Board of Professional Neuropsychology.